 This may be one of the most important chapters you read in this book—no, really.
+As a developer, having the soft skill of negotiating well can transform your financial future.

 Using the advice in this chapter, you may be able to earn yourself hundreds of thousands or even a million dollars or more over the course of your career.